marler8997/dndgames/fist_ruby_pheonix/journal.md

     - The new carving is a tribal sun where the rays made out of keys, and it looks like it's also probably been aged
     - 36 society check on the symbol
         - there was folklore about groups that had the ability to manipulate events more than what the 8 schools of magic could change, this is my best guess as to what could have caused the symbol to change.
 An example group is "the dreamweavers".
 The whispering pines is another group around kitsune folklore.
 "The Starbound Sojourners" is another one.
+    - Kei's nature check of 31 says the tree aged about 150 years since he traveled back to the present

 - Ingdani tells us the necklace is what keeps us safe.
 It is "the pheonix necklace".
 It let's you battle each other without killing each other.
     - it also has revival magic, you can use a feather to perform a level 7 raise the dead spell